hometown: edmonton, ab

-Their writing has afforded them the opportunity to bring their words to the stage on several occasions. df has performed for events such as Strangers on a Train, Richmond World Festival, and Mashed Poetics, to name a few.
+Their writing has afforded them the opportunity to bring their words to the stage on several occasions. df has performed for events such as Strangers on a Train, Richmond World Festival, Mashed Poetics, and Real Vancouver Writers' Series, to name a few.

 df has served as editor for a range of publications such as UBC’s The Atlas Undergraduate Journal of History, mineral lit mag, perhapped lit mag, and Feminist Space Camp.

-df is currently an Assistant Manager for Iron Dog Books.
+df is currently the Inventory Manager for Iron Dog Books.
 They are passionate about beautiful book covers, two-colour printing, poetry, short fiction, and experimental forms and carry the unofficial title of “bookyeller” due to their effusive love for books.

 They are a strong proponent of pie over cake (cherry is best) and hold a firm belief in the 3-0 curveball.
 They want to read all your poems about baseball and He-Man.